-- physician’s name, address and phone number.
+- Your physician’s name, address and phone number

-- list of allergies and medications you are taking with the dosages.
+- List of allergies and medications you are taking with the dosages

-- imaging studies and reports
+- Imaging studies and reports

-- pathology slides and reports
+- Pathology slides and reports

-- operative notes
+- Operative notes

 Arrangements may be made for the patient to meet support service providers.
 These might include a social worker, a financial counselor, a chaplain, a patient counselor, or a nutritionist, depending on the patient’s needs and interests.

 Patients will have an opportunity to visit the Patient and Family Resource Center where they can obtain information about their diagnosis and learn about support groups and resources for individuals with cancer.

 Some sarcomas can occur in young children, such as osteosarcoma, rhabdomyosarcoma, and Ewing sarcoma.
 These can occur in teenagers and young adults as well, at which point we may care for them in our adult cancer center.